KalpakGaonkar/Taxi-Booking-System/README.md

 # Taxi-Booking-System
-A website for booking taxi rides using PHP-myAdmin as backend and HTML, CSS and bootstrap as frontend.
+A website for booking taxi rides using PHP-myAdmin as backend and HTML, CSS and JS as frontend.

 <h1>Home Page</h1>